BrendanTeoTE/Brendan_helper_scripts/README.md

 Edit the config file, config.large.json, with the name of the sample, e.g "schoenbuch_test" in the example.
 Also input the path to the root directory of OPERA-MS. Select short and long reads, and downsampling target sizes (If no downsampling is required, use "short_read_gb": ["full"], and similarly for long reads).
 Indicate output directory for results, and the method for reference clustering to be used.

 Also requires Snakemake installed in the environment.
 Run this following command from the root directory.
+(Can add --dry-run argument to check first)

 ```
-snakemake -c 32 -p --configfile config.large.json --rerun-triggers mtime --keep-going --dry-run
+snakemake -c 32 -p --configfile config.large.json --rerun-triggers mtime --keep-going
 ```

 To plot heatmaps from benchmark files in the benchmark folder, use: